npolshakova/kgateway-community/README.md

 To join a community meeting, add the [K8sGateway calendar](https://calendar.google.com/calendar/u/1?cid=ZDI0MzgzOWExMGYwMzAxZjVkYjQ0YTU0NmQ1MDJmODA5YTBjZDcwZGI4ZTBhZGNhMzIwYWRlZjJkOTQ4MzU5Y0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to your Google account.
 Then, you can find event details on the calendar.

+Recordings of the community meetings are available on a [google drive](https://drive.google.com/drive/folders/1giR48RYVxuYPFe8pmhS2I5KfYDXzrG73?usp=sharing).

 ## Contributing

 Review the following resources to contribute to the K8sGateway project.